microsoft/rego-cpp/wrappers/rust/regorust/README.md

 ## Language Support

-At present we support v0.65.0 of Rego as defined by OPA, with the following grammar:
+We support v0.68.0 of Rego as defined by OPA, with the following grammar:

 ```ebnf
 module          = package { import } policy